quandyfactory/download_tweets/README.markdown

 Once you have determined that you have Python on your system, just download the `download_tweets.py` script and save it somewhere.
 Then, just execute it. (*nix uses might have to set execute permissions.)

 The script will prompt you to enter the Twitter username you want to download.
 Then it will download all of that user's tweets and save them in a tab-delimited text file named `Tweets_*Username*.txt`.

+You should be able to open the data file in your spreadsheet program (like OpenOffice Calc or Microsoft Office Excel).

 ## Notes